 Nirvana: The 1993 ‘In Utero’ Cover Story, ‘Smashing Their Heads on the Punk Rock’

-Remarkable.
-Unprecedented.
-Phenomenal.
-The stupefying success of Nirvana left a band, a city and an industry irrevocably changed, and shoved a reluctant Kurt Cobain into the media spotlight.
-Darcey Steinke goes sleepless in Seattle.
+Nirvana's success left a city and industry irrevocably changed, and a reluctant Kurt Cobain in the spotlight

 Fame has a vaporizing effect.
 It lifts and floats the celebrity into our most private venue: dreams.
 But for Kurt Cobain, our collective obsession seems like a car’s stark headlights, freezing its unassuming victim in the glare.
 “In my dreams, there’s always this apocalyptic war going on between the right and the left wing,” he says, sitting on the plush burgundy couch in his Seattle living room.
 “The last dream I had like this was two nights ago.
 Courtney and I were in the Hollywood Hills, and Arnold Schwarzenegger was my neighbor.
 I was completely disgusted by the idea of living next to these people.”
 Cobain speaks in a lilting Pacific-Northwestern drawl, like a grungy Quentin Crisp.
 “So I went down to where the oppressed people were starving on the streets, killing each other for a quarter.
 In one part of the dream I was being honored for something and the ceremony was at an S/M club, but it was a really nice one.
 It didn’t have chains on the walls, just beautiful flowers.
 Lots of stars went there.”
 Cobain glances up at the small plastic doll in a nun’s outfit propped up on the mantel, one of the hundreds of dolls that he and his wife, Courtney Love, leader of the band Hole, have collected.
 “I had to make an entrance from the top of the stairs, and because of the way people think of Courtney, she happened to be this two-foot-tall black midget with huge feet.
 She waddled like this…” Cobain sways back and forth like Charlie Chaplin.
 “As soon as she made her appearance someone kicked her down the stairs.
 I just started screaming.”